 I recently spent time going room to room, closet by closet, and cabinet by cabinet, decluttering.
 I found lost treasures, purged long-forgotten trinkets, and pondered memories of newlywed and newborn days.
 My stress decreased as I purged, sorted, and thought about creating functional, clutter-free spaces.

-De-Cluttering the Heart and Mind
+Clearing Out the Clutter in the Heart and Mind

 I can easily see and feel the overwhelm of a cluttered home because it’s tangible.
 But I forget that my heart and mind get cluttered, too.
 I don’t see the junk hiding in the closets of my heart and mind until I’m spewing out impatience, frustration, and bitterness.